WEYI-TV: Rust Craft, Ziff-Davis, and Television Station Partners ownership

 In spite of the power increase and Ziff-Davis's investment in news, WEYI-TV's newscasts continued to finish in third place.
 In 1983, it moved its lone local newscast from 6 p.m. to 11 p.m. in hopes of using CBS prime time programming as a lead-in.
 Instead, ratings at 11 p.m. declined; six percent of viewers watched WEYI at 11, compared to 39 percent tuning to WNEM-TV and 32 percent watching WJRT-TV.
 By 1987, the station had reinstated an early newscast at 5:30 p.m. and a noon newscast, but the evening news shows attracted just three percent of the market's viewers, a small fraction of the viewership for the competing WNEM and WJRT offerings.
 The 11 p.m. news was dropped in 1989 due to continued low ratings.
-While management at the time stated a desire to restore late news within six to eight months, the station did not air a regular late newscast again until August 1992, when an 11 p.m. news aired for one week to cover the Buick Open and local elections.
+While management at the time stated a desire to restore late news within six to eight months, the station did not air a regular late newscast again until August 1992, when an 11 p.m. newscast aired for one week to cover the Buick Open and local elections.